ibm-mas/ansible-devops/ibm/mas_devops/roles/db2/README.md

 - Optional
 - Environment Variable: `DB2_BACKUP_STORAGE_CLASS`
 - Default: Defaults to `ibmc-file-gold` if the storage class is available in the cluster.
-Set to `""` will drop the backup storage on DB2ucluster CR.
+Set to `None` will drop the backup storage on DB2ucluster CR.

 ### db2_backup_storage_size
 Size of backup persistent volume.